Xu Ning: Becoming an outlaw

 The Song Court orders Huyan Zhuo to lead a military attack on Liangshan Marsh to stamp out the outlaws.
 The general deploys a special cavalry, which comprises groups of armoured horses linked by chains.
 As the horses charge forward as consolidated units, their stampede overwhelms the Liangshan force.
-Song Jiang, then Liangshan's second-in-command, has to hole up in the stronghold, relying on the marsh as a marsh, to find a way to counter the cavalry.
-Tang Long suggests his cousin Xu Ning, who is an ingenious user of the hooked lance, could fell the cavalry with the weapon.
-Agreeing with Tang's plan, Song sends him, Dai Zong, Shi Qian and Yue He to Dongjing to lure Xu Ning to Liangshan.
+Song Jiang, then Liangshan's second-in-command, has to hole up in the stronghold, relying on the marsh as buffer, while they find a way to counter the cavalry.
+Tang Long suggests his cousin Xu Ning, who is an ingenious user of the hooked lance, could kill the cavalry with the weapon.
+Agreeing with Tang's plan, Song sends him, Dai Zong, Shi Qian, and Yue He to Dongjing to lure Xu Ning to Liangshan.

-Shi Qian sneaks into Xu Ning's house after nightfall and steals a precious family heirloom of his – a golden armour vest that no object can pierce.
-When Xu Ning discovers that the vest, which was concealed on a beam, is stolen, he is extremely upset.
-Tang Long, who claims to come by to visit, tells Xu he has seen a man walking with a limp and carrying an embroidered box.
-Believing that the man is the stealer of the vest, Xu tells his wife to file temporary leave for him at his office as he embarks on a long chase with Tang after Shi Qian.
+Shi Qian sneaks into Xu Ning's house after nightfall and steals a precious family heirloom of his—a golden armour vest that no object can pierce.
+When Xu Ning discovers that the vest, which was concealed inside a beam, has been stolen, he becomes upset.
+Tang Long, who claims to have come by to visit, tells Xu he has seen a man walking with a limp and carrying an embroidered box.
+Believing that the man is the one who stole the vest, Xu tells his wife to file temporary leave for him at his office as he embarks on a long chase with Tang after Shi Qian.
 The pursuit brings him close to Liangshan.
 They run into Yue He, who poses as a businessman.
-Hitching a ride on Yue's coach, Xu is offered a spiked drink which knocks him over.
+Hitching a ride on Yue's coach, Xu is offered a spiked drink, which knocks him over.
 When he comes to, he is already in the stronghold of Liangshan.

 Xu Ning is angry that he has been duped.
 However, when he gets his vest back and finds his family taken to Liangshan by Dai Zong, he reluctantly agrees to join the band.
 Xu trains some selected Liangshan foot soldiers in the use of the hooked lance.
 These lancers topple Huyan Zhuo's cavalry, causing his army to collapse.